twocentstudios/twocentstudios.github.com/_posts/2017-07-24-Modeling View State.markdown

 Other recommended reading on this topic: [Modelling state in Swift](https://www.swiftbysundell.com/posts/modelling-state-in-swift).

 Thanks for reading, and please let me know your thoughts and suggestions.
 I’m [@twocentstudios](https://twitter.com/twocentstudios) on Twitter.

+> Thanks to Evan Coleman and Ernesto Carrion for reading drafts of this post.